 - 5.1) Procedures and alterations to animals should be limited as much as possible, unless necessary to maintain animal health and comfort as well as maintain sustainability of the water and the land. - 5.1.2) Needle teeth clipping is prohibited.
 Routine grinding/filing is not allowed.
 On the rare occasion that piglets are causing injury to one another, grinding/filing is allowed.
-This must be documented. - 5.1.3) Tail docking is prohibited.
-Removal of 1⁄4 inch of flesh on the end of the tail and the switch is allowed, further referred to as tipping.
-This procedure must be completed within 14 days of life and only with approved stainless steel side cutters.
-Alterations that go beyond 1/4 inch of flesh removal will result in disqualification of pigs from the Niman Ranch system.
-Niman Ranch field staff will have final determination as to violation of excessive tipping.
-All incidences of tail biting must be documented by farmer to differentiate between tail biting and prohibited tail docking.
-Any instance of tail biting must be communicated to Niman Ranch field staff via email or written letter.

-- 5.1.3.a) Tail docking is prohibited for any pigs intended for sale in the Global Animal Partnership program.
-There are no exceptions and no deviations will be issued.
-Any pigs with tails tipped according to 5.1.3 must be segregated and removed from consideration for the Global Animal Partnership program. - 5.1.4) Boar tusks may not be removed by blunt force or with bolt cutters.
-This does not prohibit trimming, which may be done with a surgical wire by a trained individual, and only as needed. - 5.1.5) When piglets are to be castrated, the process must be undertaken before the piglets reach 2 weeks of age by a person proficient in the procedure. - 5.1.6) Nose-rings may be used on breeding stock, if given access to pasture.
-Market hogs may be rung if they are given access to pasture from at least weaning to market.
-The use of one septum ring is preferred, but because nose rings for pigs are not readily accessible nation-wide, rings on the ridge of the nose are permitted.
-No more than two rings are allowed at any one time. - 5.1.7) Ear notching must be performed with an ear-notcher, or a tool designed specifically for this purpose.
-Knife blades will not be allowed for ear-notching.
-Ear notching must be performed before the piglets reach 2 weeks of age.
+This must be discussed with your Field Agent before taking action and documented in your records. - 5.1.3) Tail docking and tail tipping are prohibited.
+If tail biting becomes an issue beyond what segregation can fix, a Niman Ranch field agent will help with other suggestions.
+A corrective action plan must be written and added to the record book in order to track the success or failure of the plan. - 5.1.4) Boar tusks may not be removed by blunt force or with bolt cutters.
+This does not prohibit trimming, which may be done with a surgical wire by a trained individual, and only as needed. - 5.1.5) When piglets are to be castrated, the process must be undertaken within 10 days of age. - 5.1.5.1) Piglets must be castrated with a scalpel or surgical scissors.
+A side cutter is not allowed for castration.
+A side cutter's blades touch and a scissor's blades cross each other. - 5.1.6) Nose-rings may be used on breeding stock, but limited to one humane septum ring per sow; and cannot be replaced without prior consultation/ approval from your field agent.
+Nose rings are not allowed on grow/finish pigs. - 5.1.7) Ear notching must be performed within 10 days of age using an ear-notcher, or a tool designed specifically for this purpose.
+Knife blades are not allowed for ear-notching.